Theoretical Studies of Sub-THz Active Split-Ring Resonators for Near-Field Imaging: Introduction

-The reader is referred to \cite{ameri_isscc} to learn more about the details of the imager architecture.
-However, the following provides a high-level overview: a sub-THz signal is generated and split into two paths.
+The reader is referred to \cite{ameri_jssc25} for a detailed discussion of the imager architecture and imaging experiments.
+However, the following provides a brief overview: a sub-THz signal is generated and split into two paths.
 The majority of the signal power is used as the LO signal for the detector.
 The remaining power is coupled to the RF path and is used for imaging.
 The RF path consists of a transmission line loaded with an array of imaging pixels.
 The sample shifts the phase characteristics of the pixels.
 These shifts are measured by sequentially enabling the pixels and performing phase detection by mixing the LO and RF signals.
-An image frame is constructed once all pixels in the array are measured.
+An image frame is constructed once all pixels are measured.

 The most critical building block of this platform is the imaging pixel, which consists of SRRs equipped with active circuits to enable a tunable, boosted quality factor, with the ability to switch the pixel on and off.
 This paper develops a theoretical framework for analyzing various aspects of signal coupling, sensitivity, and noise in the imaging pixels.
 These analyses will lead to a set of design guidelines essential for designing an optimal two-dimensional near-field imaging system.